 Troubleshooting guides regarding anything tech.

 Have you ever been struggling, to make your ASP.NET MVC views format your properties of type datetime correctly?
 I have.
-And I’ve been shot in the leg by weird hacks made by both me (just 6 months earlier) or someone else.
-So I thought I’d finally document the different ways one can set up the formatting of datetime fields in ASP.NET MVC projects.
+And I’ve been shot in the leg by weird hacks made by both me (just 6 months earlier) or someone else. .NET Date/DateTime formatting is an endless bag of funsies in general.
+So I thought I’d finally document the different ways one can set up the formatting of datetime fields in ASP.NET MVC projects specifically.
 Or at least all the ways I’ve found so far!…Continue reading How to format dates in ASP.NET Core?

 Debugging SharePoint On-Premises configuration issues is the best thing since sliced bread, right?
 This post is about allowing/enabling Anonymous Access to a site collection – a simple configuration, that “simply works” like once every ten times you try it.

 Have you ever run into this, very non-descriptive and weird SharePoint error message “Cannot uninstall the LanguagePack 0 because it is not deployed”?
 You could encounter it while running some PowerShell scripts – most typically, when trying to update a wsp solution.
 I have, and luckily often easily solved!
 Symptoms Assume you’re trying to install, update or uninstall a SharePoint solution (.wsp package) using PowerShell-commands Install-SPSolution, Update-SPSolution or Uninstall-SPSolution (respectively).
 Operation fails with the following (or similar) error: Error: Cannot uninstall the LanguagePack 0 because it…Continue reading Powershell Error: Cannot uninstall the LanguagePack 0 because it is not deployed.

 This post describes how to fix possible issues with Windows hosts-file.
 I’ll first document how to find the damn file, and then go through a bunch of options on what to check and how to fix different possible issues.
 Opening the hosts -file First of all, hosts file location is usually: C:\Windows\System32\drivers\etc\hosts (link may or may not work depending on your security settings and browser version, but you can always copy-paste it to your text editor’s “Open”-dialog… :) Editing the file requires elevated privileges for…Continue reading Troubleshooting guide for Windows hosts -file